 - 1 15-ounce can tomato sauce

-- 1 green bell pepper, deseeded and sliced into strips
+- 1 medium green bell pepper core and seeds removed, pepper sliced into strips

 - 1 tablespoon dried fenugreek leaves

 - 2 cups heavy cream at room temperature, see Notes